simslab/scHPF/docs/prep-cli.rst

 .. code:: bash

-    scHPF prep -i UMICOUNT_MATRIX -o OUTDIR -m 10 -w ~/scHPF/resources/gencode.v31.annotation.gene_l1l2.pc_TRC_IGC.stripped.txt
+    scHPF prep -i UMICOUNT_MATRIX -o OUTDIR -m 10 -w WHITELIST

 As written, the command prepares a
 :ref:`matrix of molecular counts <matrix-format>` for training and only includes genes that are:

-- on a :ref:`whitelist<whitelist>` indicated by ``-w``/``--whitelist``, here a
-  list of protein coding genes in human that is bundled with the scHPF code
+- on a :ref:`whitelist<whitelist>`, for example one of the lists of protein coding genes bundled in the scHPF code's reference folder

 - that we observe in at at least 10 cells (``-m``/``--min-cells``).

 After running this command, ``OUTDIR`` should contain a matrix market file, ``train.mtx``, and an ordered list of genes, ``genes.txt``.
 An optional prefix argument can be added, which is prepended to to the output file names.

-For a complete list of options,

 .. _matrix-format:

 Input matrix format
 ===================
 ``scHPF prep`` takes a molecular count matrix for an scRNA-seq experiment and formats it for training.
-Note that scHPF is specifically designed for data with unique molecular identifiers (UMIs) and only accepts integer molecular counts.
+The input matrix has two allowed formats:

 1. A **whitespace-delimited matrix** formatted as follows, with no header::